liam-sbhoo/TabDPT-inference/README.md

 	</tbody>
 </table>
 <p>
-	<b>Table 1:</b> Model performance comparison on the standard <a href="https://new.openml.org/search?type=study&study_type=task&id=99">CC18</a> and <a href="https://www.openml.org/search?type=study&study_type=task&id=353">CTR23</a> benchmarks, with 95% confidence intervals.
-Tree-based method scores are obtained from <a href="https://arxiv.org/abs/2305.02997">McElfresh et al.</a>, wheresa MLP-PLR and TabR were obtained using the <a href="https://github.com/yandex-research/tabular-dl-tabr">official implementation</a>.
-TabPFN-v2 uses the vanilla setting with <code>SUBSAMPLE_SAMPLES = 10000</code> for inference.
-TabDPT uses a context size of 2048, and 8 ensemble members.
+	<b>Table 1:</b> Model performance comparison on the <a href="https://new.openml.org/search?type=study&study_type=task&id=99">CC18</a> and <a href="https://www.openml.org/search?type=study&study_type=task&id=353">CTR23</a> benchmarks, with 95% confidence intervals.
+Tree-based models are taken from <a href="https://arxiv.org/abs/2305.02997">McElfresh et al.</a>, MLP-PLR and TabR are taken from the <a href="https://github.com/yandex-research/tabular-dl-tabr">official implementation</a>.
+TabPFN-v2 was run with the default setting <code>SUBSAMPLE_SAMPLES = 10000</code> for inference.
+TabDPT has context size 2048 and ensemble size 8.
 </p>

-TabDPT is trained on real-world tabular data and we observe scaling laws similar to LLMs, opening the door to training Internet-scale tabular foundation models:
+TabDPT is trained on real-world tabular data and we observe scaling laws similar to LLMs opening the door to training Internet-scale tabular foundation models:

 <p align="center">
 <img